wildonion/stem/README.md

 ### CI/CD Notes:

-at the start of each workflow, by default github creates unique `GITHUB_TOKEN` secrets per each workflow, make sure it has read and write permissions for the current workflow: `Settings > Actions > General`.
+at the start of each workflow, by default github creates unique `GITHUB_TOKEN` secrets per each workflow, make sure it has read and write permissions for the current workflow: `Settings > Actions > General > Workflow permissions`.

 ### Just in Case: